gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/06_publish_control.rst

 Scenario Name   The name you want to give your scenario Save            Save the scenario, can be used to save on top of existing scenrios
-Update          Updates time set and settings that can be set in publish control but not geometry Rename  	      Renames scenario
+Update          Updates time set and settings that can be set in publish control but not geometry Rename  	      Renames a scenario
-Clear           clears the scene between each scenario - this can mean that you are uploading your geometry every time your load a new one
-Duration        length of the scenario
+Clear           clears the scene before a scenario Duration        length of the scenario
 ==============  ============================================================================================================================